-16. Future Changes in Financial Reporting Standards
+18. Future Changes in Financial Reporting Standards

-The following new or revised Singapore Financial Reporting Standards applicable to the Fund that have been issued will be effective in future.
+The following new or revised Singapore Financial Reporting Standards that have been issued will be effective in future.
 The transfer to the new or revised standards from the effective dates is not expected to result in material adjustments to the financial position, results of operations, or cash flows for the following year.